How to make life in transition easier with 14 journal prompts.

 Maybe they want more meaning, less going through the motions.
 Or they want to transition to giving more energy to the different parts of themselves that have emerged during the last year.
 Or they desperately need relief from the sheer exhaustion and overwhelm of it all.

-And you might feel fuzzy about this yourself.
-Like there’s something you need right now, before you move forward and step into the next stage of life transition.
+And you might feel fuzzy about this yourself, as if there’s something you need right now.
+Something you need to pay attention to before you move forward and step into the next stage of pandemic/life transition.
 Something that’s mysterious and elusive but still, you’re pretty sure it’s there.

 I’ve been sitting with this myself.
 And I’ve come to suspect I’m experiencing a calling of sorts, different from the calls of my past.